Right to Disconnect: Australia Empowers Workers In Closing Loopholes Bill

 Reasonable contact

-In order to determine what contact is considered reasonable, the new legislation amendment takes into consideration:
+To determine what contact is considered reasonable, the new legislation amendment takes into consideration:

 • the reason for contacting an employee after work hours